ncatlab/nlab-content/pages/9/3/1/7/27139/content.md

 Philosophically the antithesis translation positions itself at the crossroad of several approaches to "logicist metaphysics" that usually are thought to be incompatible:

-One the hand, the British philosopher [[Michael Dummett]] has argued for [[intuitionistic logic]] as the _constructivist_ "logical basis of metaphysics".
+On the one hand, the British philosopher [[Michael Dummett]] has argued for [[intuitionistic logic]] as the _constructivist_ "logical basis of metaphysics".
 But if the suggestions in the concluding section of [Shulman (2002)](#Shulman2022}) are borne out and affine logic turns out as a/the viable approach to constructivist _mathematics_ this might call for a revision of constructivist _metaphysics_ as well which in the aftermath could find itself in rapprochement to _classical_ metaphysics since affine logic has an involutive negation.

 On the other hand, the construction of the antithesis model by forming pairs $(P^+,P^-)$ such that $P^+\wedge P^-\simeq 0$ looks a like a neat illustration of "speculative thinking" as suggested by [[Georg Hegel|Hegel]] who writes in the lectures on the philosophy of religion (A II):

 > Spekulativ denken heißt, ein Wirkliches auflösen und dieses sich so entgegensetzen, daß die Unterschiede nach Denkbestimmungen entgegengesetzt sind und der Gegenstand als Einheit beider gefaßt wird.[^HG]

 The German philosopher [[Uwe Petersen]] has indeed argued that a contraction-free logic with abstraction and unrestricted [[comprehension scheme|comprehension]] (plus a [[Lawvere's fixed point theorem|general fixed point property]]) serves as the natural habitat for a formal approach to _speculative_ metaphysics of the Hegelian ilk.

+To pun: the _affine metaphysics_ suggested by the antithesis interpretation promises to bring out the affinities between classical, constructivist and speculative metaphysics!

 ## Related concepts